 The Safest Places to Stay in Madrid: A Quick Guide

 When planning your dream stay in Madrid, booking somewhere you can feel safe and comfortable is essential.
 The grand, sprawling capital of Spain offers plenty of diverse barrios (neighbourhoods) to choose from.
 From the awe-inspiring architecture of Centro and its winding medieval streets to the polished townhouses of Salamanca, and the parade of hip bars, restaurants and boutique shops that line Malasaña, Madrid is as diverse as it is beautiful.
 As major European capitals go, it’s an incredibly safe city to explore.
 But, like with all big cities, it pays to be cautious - especially with pickpocketing, which is common in Madrid.
+And here at Plum Guide, we want to share our expert knowledge to ensure you can avoid the trouble and have a trip to remember for the right reasons, like your bed being excessively comfortable.
 Generally, the more upmarket the neighbourhood, the safer it’ll be to wander around after dark.
 In the bustling districts of Centro, La Latina, Chueca, Huertas and Malasaña, things can get a bit headier on weekends - stick to central, well-lit streets and avoid empty parks or the area surrounding the Atocha train station at night.
 Here’s our guide to the safest places to stay in Madrid.

 The epicentre of Madrid’s countercultural scene that bubbled to the surface after years of fascist repression under Franco, the once-scuzzy, punky district of Malasaña has been quietly gentrified in the last few decades.
 Visitors should still be able to recognise the Malasaña of Pedro Almodóvar’s cult ‘80s films, however, as the neighbourhood manages to preserve much of its original character.
 Living among its vintage bars and second-hand markets, new artisan cafes and trendy eateries pop up every week.
 As do colourful murals: in Malasaña, street art is everywhere, overlooked by the municipal authorities and cherished by locals.
 At night, things grow livelier at the chaotic rock bars and DJ-led clubs - this is one of Madrid’s most happening areas for nightlife.
 With that in mind, be careful at weekends - stick to the main thoroughfares, and dodge unlit walkways and deserted parks.